helm/helm-www/content/zh/docs/helm/helm_template.md

       --set stringArray                            set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-file stringArray                       set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --set-json stringArray                       set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2)
-      --set-string stringArray                     set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --set-literal stringArray                    set a literal STRING value on the command line --set-string stringArray                     set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
   -s, --show-only stringArray                      only show manifests rendered from the given templates
       --skip-crds                                  if set, no CRDs will be installed.
 By default, CRDs are installed if not already present